These Cookie Dough Cups are like Reese’s, but with edible cookie dough instead of peanut butter, topped with melted chocolate in a mini muffin tin.

 Note 2: Uncooked flour carries a risk of dangerous bacteria.
 While you don’t have to heat treat the flour, I recommend it to ensure this recipe is food safe.
 Here’s how to do it in either the microwave or oven:

-Heat treat it in the microwave: Add the flour to a microwave-safe bowl.
-I recommend heat treating more than the recipe calls for (1/2 to 1 cup extra) just to ensure you have enough.
-Microwave on high in bursts of 30 seconds, stirring in between each burst.
+Heat treat in the microwave: Add the flour to a microwave-safe bowl.
+I recommend heat treating more than the recipe calls for (1/2 to 1 cup extra) to ensure you have enough.
+Microwave on high in bursts of 30 seconds, stirring between each burst.
 Take your time and stir well to make sure none of the flour burns or clumps.
-Use a thermometer to test the flour in a few places to make sure it has reached 165ยฐF throughout all the flour.ย
+Use a thermometer to test the flour in a few places to make sure it has reached 165°F throughout all the flour.

-Heat treat it in the oven: Preheat the oven to 300ยฐF.
-Line a large sheet pan (with sides) with a nonstick liner or parchment paper.
-Spread the flour on the pan (treat more than you'll use; 1/2 to 1 cup extra).
-As you bake the flour, remove and stir it, every 1.5 minutes.
+Heat treat in the oven: Preheat oven to 300°F. Line a large sheet pan (with sides) with a nonstick liner or parchment paper.
+Spread the flour on the pan (treat more than you’ll use; 1/2 to 1 cup extra).
+As you bake the flour, remove and stir it every 1.5 minutes.
 Every time you remove the flour to stir, test it with the thermometer.
-As soon as it reaches 165ยฐF, it's safe.
-This takes about 3-6 minutes in my oven.
+As soon as it reaches 165°F, it’s safe.
+This takes about 3–6 minutes in my oven.

-Storage: Store in an airtight container in the fridge for up to one week.
+Storage: Store in an airtight container in the fridge for up to 1 week.
 I like these best straight out of the fridge.

 Nutrition